 As an assisted reproductive technology attorney representing clients in New York and New Jersey, I couldn’t be more excited to share with the Kindbody community that New York has finally passed a law legalizing paid surrogacy.

 After a decade long battle in the state legislature, New York will become a surrogacy-friendly state on February 15, 2021.
-The Child Parent Security Act (CPSA), passed on April 3, 2020 with the support of Governor Cuomo, local politicians, and advocates, will overturn the state’s current law, which bans paid surrogacy and imposes a fine on individuals involved in the practice.
+The Child Parent Security Act (CPSA), passed on April 3, 2020 with the support of the Governor, local politicians, and advocates, will overturn the state’s current law, which bans paid surrogacy and imposes a fine on individuals involved in the practice.
 This is a huge victory for New York’s LGBTQ+ community, gestational carriers (or surrogates), people experiencing infertility, and local legal/medical practitioners.

 You’ll be protected under this law.